 4. Proving damages can be problematic.

-The most common issue a carrier encounters when making a subrogation demand for damage during vehicle transportation is proving the extent of the damages.
+The most common issue a carrier encounters when making a subrogation demand for damage during vehicle transportation is proving the extent of the damage.
 While some types of damage, like interior water damage, are a little more obvious, minor exterior damage is not.
 Because there are usually no “before” pictures of the automotive, it can be difficult to prove when the vehicle is delivered that this scratch or that dent is new.

 The bill of lading and associated paperwork will often have a general illustration of a vehicle where one can mark all existing damage at the time they take possession of the vehicle, but that is also problematic.
 These are not detailed and are susceptible to misinterpretation, smudging, etc. Carriers should encourage their insureds to create photographic records of vehicle condition at the time it is transferred from the owner to the coordinator/transporter.